 This variation I liked quite a bit, because it took some of the focus away from the lats and torso and put more of it on the arms, forearms, and hands.
 My hands were pumped and burning up after trying this.

 Once again, start out with the basic maneuvers with your Clubs and Maces and then start adding in slight variations until you are confident and can control the tools throughout the entire range of motion.

 I hope you enjoy your Club and Mace training, and if you have any questions, do not hesitate to leave a comment below.

 - Demolition Club Update

 - Dessert For Your Workout – 5 Finishers to Work Your Grip

 This entry was posted on Monday, December 16th, 2013 at 10:46 am and is filed under club swinging, grip strength, hand strength, home made strength equipment, how to buid wrist strength, how to improve fitness and conditioning, how to perfrom mace and club swinging, mace swinging.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson